-7.14.
+7.11.
 An Industry Initiative must be an activity permitted under Schedule 4 to the regulations.
 The notification should clearly identify the different eligible activities and provide information describing how the service will be provided.
 Permissible activities are summarised below, including a description of what types of spend can be counted towards a supplier's non-core obligation:

-Providing energy advice.
+• Providing energy advice and smart meter advice.